TarHeelIllustrated - Hoops Class Of 2020 Week In Review

 Hoops Class Of 2020 Week In Review

-All five members of North Carolina’s class of 2020 were in action this past week and here are their results with links to write ups, highlights or more about their games:
+All five of North Carolina’s signed prospects for the class of 2020 were in action this past weekend.Here are the results of their games with some write ups and highlights:

 PREMIUM CONTENT